 U Jarka – a great Polish restaurant with delicious, authentic Polish food and massive portions.
 You can easily at here for £10-£12 and be more than full after.

 Paesano – This is not just my favourite.
 It is probably one of the most popular pizza joints in Glasgow.
 Serving authentic Napoletanen pizza for under £10 in its west end and city centre branches.
 Paesano does not take bookings, but believe me, if you do have to wait for a table, it is worth it.

 Strip Joint — This neat little bar is not what it sounds like.
 It is actually a rock bar serving tank and craft beers as well as 2-for-1 pizza all day every day.

 If you are looking for something more local: The Pot Still in the city centre serves great pies and arguably has one of the best whisky selection in Glasgow.

 If you are looking for something vegan: Mono, Stereo and The78 are all fantastic places.
-There is, however, a great selection of vegan restaurants in Glasgow, so you will most definitely ever go hungry if you are vegan here.
+There is, however, a great selection of vegan restaurants in Glasgow, so you will most definitely never go hungry if you are vegan here.

 If you are looking to splurge: Six by Nico and Ox and Finch are both amazing restaurants.
 While Six by Nico serves a different themed menu every six weeks, Ox and Finch serve modern tapas-style dishes.
 Both of these places are very popular, so if you do plan to visit, the best is to book in advance.